-$^2\mathrm{At}$ the time the bloc was called the EEC, becoming the EU in 1993.
+$^{^{3}}$ At the time the bloc was called the EEC (European Economic Community), becoming the EU in 1993.
 For simplicity this article uses EU throughout.

+In an attempt to both neutralize growing voter support for UKIP and deal with internal divisions in the Conservative Party, Conservative Prime Minister David Cameron offered a referendum on EU membership as part of his re-election campaign in 2015, alongside an attempt to renegotiate the UK's relationship with the EU.4 In the short run, the policy was a successful: somewhat against expectations the Conservatives won the 2015 election and UKIP support collapsed.
+In order to achieve Cameron's second aim of mending divisions within the Conservative Party, he allowed his MPs to campaign for either side in the 2016 referendum, rather than requiring them to toe the party line and support continued membership in the EU ("Remain").
+A significant minority of both backbench and frontbench, i.e., those serving in the government, Conservatives campaigned subsequently for exiting the EU ("Leave").
 The referendum was held on 23 June 2016, and resulted in an unexpected victory for Leave, with 52% of the vote (and considerable geographic and demographic heterogeneity; see Becker et al. (2017)).
-Cameron immediately resigned, and was replaced as Prime Minister by Conservative MP Theresa May, who began the process of withdrawing from the EU.
+Cameron resigned immediately, and was replaced as Prime Minister by Conservative MP There a May, who began the process of withdrawing from the EU.
 Under EU law, a member state can leave the union by triggering Article 50 of the Lisbon Treaty.
-This gives that member state up to two years to negotiate a Withdrawal Agreement with the EU, which sets out the terms under which it leaves (covering everything from future customs arrangements to past pension liabilities).
-If no agreement is in place at the two-year deadline, the member state can leave without an agreement, or can ask for an extension to the negotiating period, during which the country remains part of the EU.
+That provision gives that member state up to two years to negotiate a Withdrawal Agreement with the EU, which sets out the terms under which it leaves (covering everything from future customs arrangements to past pension liabilities).
+If no agreement is in place at the two-year deadline, the member state can leave without an agreement, or can ask for an extension of the negotiating period, during which the country remains part of the EU.